Westhampnett

-Westhampnett (or West Hampnett) is a village and civil parish in the district of Chichester in West Sussex, England, located 1 mi northeast of Chichester on the former A27 road, now by-passed.
+Westhampnett (or West Hampnett) is a village, Anglican parish and civil parish in the district of Chichester in West Sussex, England, located 1 mi northeast of Chichester on the former A27 road, now by-passed.
 The village is pre-Norman and is home to many listed buildings, including the Saxon church of St Peter, where three bishops of Chichester are buried.
-The parish of Westhampnett includes most of Goodwood estate, its golf course, motor-racing circuit and airfield.
+The parish of Westhampnett includes most of Goodwood estate, its golf courses, cricket club, motor-racing circuit and airfield.

 Etymology

 The name Westhampnett is first attested in the Domesday Book of 1086 as Hentone.
 This name derives from the Old English words hēah ('high') and tūn ('estate, farmstead'), and thus meant 'high farmstead'.
 The name is first attested with the addition of the Old English word west and Anglo-Norman diminutive suffix -et in 1279, as Westhamptonette.

 History

 Westhampnett was a Saxon settlement which like most passed into the hands of new overlords the Normans on the Norman Conquest.
 The present village is a scattering of houses around an Anglican parish church of Saxon origin, dedicated to St Peter.

-Westhampnett was listed in the Domesday Book (1086) in the ancient hundred of Boxgrove as having 16 cottager households, woodland, land for pigs and a mill, and a value to the lord of the manor of £3.
+Westhampnett was listed in the Domesday Book (1086) in the ancient hundred of Boxgrove as having 16 cottager households, woodland, land for pigs, a mill (valued at 5 shillings) and a church, all with a value to the lord of the manor of £3.

+St James's Hospital was established in the reign of Henry I (1068–1135) in Westhampnett for people affected by leprosy.
+A fire in 1781 destroyed it, and a cottage, now called Leper's Cottage, a Grade II listed building, was built on the site in the 18th century.

 Westhampnett Poor Law Union was established in 1835, encompassing many surrounding parishes.
 Westhampnett's own workhouse was in existence until a fire destroyed it in 1899.
 The building had existed since the 16th century, and was leased to the Guardians of the Union by the Duke of Richmond.
 The house had been rebuilt by Sir Hutchins Williams in about 1720.

-Two public houses existed in the parish: The Swan in the southwest, and the Coach and Horses at Maudlin.
+Two public houses existed in the parish: The Swan in the southwest, and the Coach and Horses at Maudlin on Stane Street; both closed in the 20th century, the former having been redeveloped.
 These, and a disused brickworks, are shown on an 1898 map.